These U.S. cities are attracting the most jobseekers

 - Los Angeles, CA

-What’s surprising is that, while salary does drive candidates to move, it only takes an extra $10,000 higher base salary to affect a half-percentage-point nudge to make a jobseeker more likely to go.
+What’s surprising is that, while salary does drive candidates to move, it only takes an extra $10,000 higher base salary to make a jobseeker half a percentage point more likely to go.
 That amount doesn’t go very far in metro areas known for their high cost of living.

 Glassdoor’s interactive map shows other cities where workers are likely moving–as well as ones that are experiencing the biggest exodus.